-Whatever it is, the objectives you set should guide you towards achieving your goals and to success.
+Whatever it is, the objectives you set should guide you towards achieving those goals and success.
 Start with the big picture and get more specific as you go further into the planning process.

 Also, circumstances can and will change.
-As such, you should reevaluate and update your plans accordingly after a period of time, so as to make sure that you are still heading in the right direction.
+As such, you should reevaluate and update your plans regularly to make sure that you are still heading in the right direction.

 Goals and objectives are often used interchangeably, but they usually mean different things.
 Goals represent your aspirations as a freelancer and the direction you will take.
 Objectives are the steps you will take to reach your goals, and are typically measurable and quantifiable.

-If you’re starting out, your goal should to improve your knowledge in graphic design and marketing.
+If you are starting out, one of your goals should be to improve your knowledge in graphic design and marketing.
 Learn everything you can about freelancing, while picking up effective ways to reach out to potential clients.

 FIND YOUR TARGET AUDIENCE